 The Off Leash Dog Exercise Areas Map can be viewed online.
 Please keep in mind that these open space areas are used for other recreational purposes too, so it is important dogs remain under the control of their carers while exercising off leash.

 These maps are detailed and delivered through ACTMAPi, the ACT Government's interactive mapping service.

 These maps are currently being updated and the onus is on the individual to follow the designations displayed on signage.

 You can take your dog to all major parks as long as it is on a leash.
 Dogs must also be kept on leash on all paths and cycleways for the safety of walkers and cyclists.
 As a general rule, if you are ever in doubt you should keep your dog on a leash.

 Dogs must be on leash on shared pathways outside off leash exercise areas.
 Please be mindful of passing pedestrians and cyclists and keep to the left.

 There are a large number of horses in the ACT which use Canberra's equestrian connections through public open spaces, some shared paths and underpasses.
 Horses can be startled by unrestrained or aggressive dogs, especially in confined spaces.
 They have a significant reach with their hind legs when they feel threatened.
 For the safety of all it is recommended that you keep your dog on a leash around horses even in off-leash areas.

 Dogs, except for assistance dogs with permits, are not to be taken:

-- onto the grounds of a child-care centre, preschool or primary school
+The fine for taking dogs into prohibited areas is $150, or $350 for taking them onto the grounds of a child-care centre, preschool or primary school.

 For more information on dog laws and pet ownership in the ACT, please refer to Domestic Animal Services.